AnshulDubey1/Jenkins-Config-Check/README.md

-This is my respository for checking jenkins file
+This is my respository for checking jenkins file and this is the another branch CheckBranch